artsy/Swift-at-Artsy/README.md

 Scope: Swift only, no iOS dev.

-Pre-requisites: Xcode 7 (Requires El Capitan)
+Pre-requisites: Xcode 7 (Requires El Capitan) - you can get this from the Mac App Store

 * Beginners
  1. [Variables - Strings - If - Loops](Beginners/Lesson One) - [(chinese)](Beginners/Lesson One/README_ZH.md)